What is stalking?

 - 31% of women stalked by a current or former intimate partner are also sexually assaulted by that partner.

 - 73% of intimate partner stalkers verbally threatened victims with physical violence, and almost 46% of victims experienced one or more violent incidents by the stalker.

 - The average duration of stalking is 1.8 years.

-If you or anyone you know is experiencing stalking, please contact the Victim Support & Intervention Services, the Counseling Center, the Department of Public Safety, or the Local Police Department.
+If you or anyone you know is experiencing stalking, please contact the Office of Support & Intervention Services, the Counseling Center, the Department of Public Safety, or the Local Police Department.

 For more information contact Support and Intervention Services at 215-895-0353.